-The court will only make a care order if they are convinced that the threshold criteria is met - that the child is suffering, or is likely to suffer, significant harm and that the harm, or the likelihood of harm, is due to:
+The court will only make a care order if they are satisfied that the threshold criteria is met - that the child is suffering, or is likely to suffer, significant harm and that the harm, or the likelihood of harm, is due to:

-- harm is due to either the care the child is receiving, or likely to receive if the care order isn’t made
+- the care the child is likely to receive if the care order isn’t made

 Parental responsibility is a set of legal rights and responsibilities including making sure a child:

 Parental responsibility also gives the right to make important decisions about a child’s life like:

 Before a child is taken into care, the HSC Trust will produce a plan for the future care of the child.
 The parents and the child should be involved in developing this care plan.

 The plan should show how the child’s needs will be met in care, including their health, education and contact with family members.